 Today’s Cash 4 Midday results are in.
 Here are the winning numbers for Monday December 14, 2020

-The numbers for the Cash 4 Midday drawing on Monday December 14, 2020 are as follows:
+Your Cash 4 Midday results for Monday December 14, 2020 are as follows:

 Did you get lucky today or not?
 Remember, you can come back to this page shortly after each draw in order to find out if you are holding the winning numbers.

 Many people believe you can only buy lottery tickets via a local retailer.
 Fortunately, that is not true.
 Lottery tickets can be purchased directly online via a number of secure web sites and mobile apps.
 There are additional playing options, including for dice games, slot and casino games.
 Some operators even specialize in crypto-gaming where the currency used is Bitcoin.
 But always remember to check if it is legal to play in your jurisdiction.

 They say you have a better chance of getting struck by lightning than at winning the lottery.
 If the math is right, the odds of winning in a pick-6 game is 1 in 14 million.
 Is it ever worth playing, or is it just a waste of money?